Vet Surgery for Cats & Dogs in Ventura

 Once surgery is complete, your veterinarian will contact you to discuss the procedure and plan.

-Some pets are able to return home the next day while others are required to stay longer.
+Some pets are able to return home the next day while others are required to stay longer and will need critical care.
 It ultimately depends on the complexity of the procedure and your pet’s health status.

 When you arrive to pick up your pet, we will provide you with discharge instructions and answer any questions you have.